Sociology of Health and Illness, Urban Sociology, and Health Inequalities

 This project describes the healthcare system from the perspectives of uninsured and underserved pregnant and postpartum

 women.
-Working with a team of researchers, we are interviewing 30 women who are eligible for Medicaid for Pregnant Women or CHIP Perinate in Central Texas at three-time points: 1) at the late prenatal stage of pregnancy (32-40 weeks), 2) at 1-2 months postpartum, and again at 3) 4-6 months postpartum.
+Working with a team of researchers, we are interviewing 30 women who are eligible for Medicaid for Pregnant Women or CHIP Perinate in Central Texas at five-time points: 1) at the late prenatal stage of pregnancy (32-40 weeks); 2) at 1-2 months postpartum; 3) 4-6 months postpartum; 4) 8 months postpartum; and, 5) 11-12 months postpartum.
 Data is also collected through participant journaling and focus groups.
 This project looks to document participants’ well-being, perceptions of healthcare needs, perceived resources and options related to care, and experiences when seeking care.
 We also interview key informants, clinicians, and health clinic staff, to document and describe the availability of care as well as staff understanding, experience with, and perspective on relevant state programs.
 The PATH project will provide information on how state programs such as Healthy Texas Women are being implemented and experienced by the population they aim to serve, and identify factors influencing program effectiveness and utilization.
 We plan on assessing how state programs can best be integrated with local programs to maximize resources and improve women’s access, experiences, and health.
-Recommendations will include shorter-term strategies, such as approaches to increase knowledge and effective sharing of resources; and longer-term strategies that may involve organizational, systems and policy changes.
-This project will result in plain-language materials targeting a variety of audiences, including providers, policymakers and state-level administrators, as well as academic publications.
+Recommendations will include shorter-term strategies, such as approaches to increase knowledge and effective sharing of resources; and longer-term strategies that may involve organizational, systems, and policy changes.
+This project will result in plain-language materials targeting a variety of audiences, including providers, policymakers, and state-level administrators, as well as academic publications.
 The PATH project is funded with support from the St. David’s Foundation and is sponsored by The University of Texas System, Population Health, and the Texas Collaborative for Healthy Mothers and Babies (TCHMB).

 Medical Sociology and Social Psychology